 Some have characterized my teaching style in two words: Structure and Standards.
 I suppose that is because my class runs in a crisp, organized manner, with standards-based lessons as a regularity.
 However, those two words do not fully describe how I teach.
 I am an energetic teacher and I try to utilize a wide variety of strategies.
 I use cooperative learning, technology, role-plays, humor, and my favorite strategy of all, competition.
 Furthermore, my lessons demand high expectations, combining creativity and relevance to make history come alive in a fresh and infectious way.

 I learned long ago that in order to become a great teacher who produces life-long learning students, I would need to be a life-long learner myself.
 I am a dedicated student, always interested in learning historical content, additional approaches in lesson planning, and new strategies for capturing the hearts and minds of students.
-Furthermore, I try to be a pioneer at Vista Heights Middle School, willing to try new technological equipment, organize lesson studies with fellow staff, and implement new programs designed to raise CST scores.
+Furthermore, I try to be a pioneer at Vista Heights Middle School, willing to try new technological equipment, organize lesson studies with fellow staff, and implement new programs designed to raise scores.
 A few times a year, I videotape my lesson in order to analyze possible negative teaching habits.
 I understand that teaching is a profession where the more you put in, the more you get out.

-As you can see, my philosophy of education is clear and concise: Reach ALL students because ALL students can learn.
+My philosophy of education is clear and concise: Reach ALL students because ALL students can learn.

-I have really begun implementing some cutting edge technology into my teaching lately.
-From surround sound speakers (with amplifier) to the new iPad(3), I believe that technology helps keep my class fresh.
+I regularly implement technology into my teaching.
+From surround sound in my classroom, to using social media to keep parents involved, I believe that technology helps keep my class fresh.
 I just purchased a class set of VRs, and plan to use them to show Revolutinary and Civil War videos in virtual reality.
-A few years ago, using the iPad, the new Apple TV unit, an HDMI-to-VGA converter box, an LCD Projector, and a SMART Board, I was able to show my classes 3-D images from the Civil War.
+A few years ago, using the iPad, the Apple TV unit, an LCD Projector, and a SMART Board, I was able to show my classes 3-D images from the Civil War.
 I had purchased 50 pair of 3-D glasses off of eBay for about 10 bucks.
 Email me if you want some advice on using the iPad in the classroom.
-Applications such as Doceri, Pearltrees, Solar Walk and dozens of others, make teaching fun in all content areas.
+Applications such as Doceri, PollEverywhere, Educreations, and dozens of others, make teaching enjoyable for all content areas.
 Further, each student has access to a Chromebook, which proves useful when doing history webquests and webinars, or using Google Scholar to find scholarly, peer-reviewed articles.

 Hopefully the above has given you a clearer understanding of my teaching style, strategies, and successes.